Insights Basics

 In this section, we will cover the most important concepts of the segments panel on the insights page.

 A segment in Mitzu is a set of events performed by users or groups.
 A segment is the main building block of every insight in Mitzu.
-You construct insights by defining segments on the UI.
-A segment can be a single event that you want to measure.
-For example, how many users visited your landing page?
+You construct insights by defining segments in the UI.
+A segment can be a single event you want to measure.
+For example: how many users visited your landing page?

 However, filters are most often applied to segments.
-For example, how many users visited your landing page, and who came from a specific country?
+For example: how many users visited your landing page from a specific country?

 You can combine multiple events into the same segment, e.g., page visits or sign-ups.